Dog friendly pubs with great walks

 Nearby walk to try out: From the pub take the path out across the fields to the coast and the headland from which the pub takes its name.

 The Cornish Arms, St Merryn

 Food at The Cornish Arms is based on Rick Stein's famous recipes at this popular pub near Padstow.
 It offers a simple British menu with dishes like real beef burgers, mussels and chips and scampi in the basket.
-The pub offers some of St Austell Brewery’s best ales like Tribute, Tinners, HSD and Proper Job and a great selection of wines are available by the bottle and glass.
+The pub offers some of St Austell Brewery’s best ales like Tribute and Proper Job and a great selection of wines are available by the bottle and glass.
 Dogs welcome on leads.

-Nearby walk to try out: Mother Ivy's Bay is less that a couple of miles away, from there you can follow the SWCP around Trevose Head with its lighthouse and down the coast to Constantine Bay.
+Nearby walk to try out: Mother Ivy's Bay is less than a couple of miles away, from there you can follow the SWCP around Trevose Head with its lighthouse and down the coast to Constantine Bay.

-Driftwood Spas, St Agnes
+Driftwood Spars, St Agnes

 A traditional Cornish pub that serves hearty food and real ales, including those brewed next door!
 The location of the pub offers easy access to the coast whilst being part of the St Agnes community in a vibrant village with much to offer.
 There are three cosy bars with wood burning stoves and friendly and knowledgeable staff to serve you some of the best beer and food around.

 Nearby walk to try out: Walk down to Trevaunance Cove and take the SWCP heading west before climbing up onto St Agnes Beacon, worth it just for the views!